JohnW876/gift-shack/TESTING.md

 * To verify if the appropriate error message would display when editing a product, I submitted an invalid update by adding more than 6 digits to the price.
 The appropriate error message displayed as expected.
 * A valid price was entered into the price field and submitted to verify if the success messsage would display.

+**Delete Product set up**
+* A product was added via the form with valid details and if successful redirected to the product detail page with product id in the URL.
+Changing the URL to products/delete/id verified that the admin user would be redirected back to the products page and the correct toast message of 'product deleted' was displayed.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.

 ### **User Story Tests**